-Tries in successive matches against Italy and Wales from Viliami ‘Billy’ Vunipola helped England U18 to extend their victorious run to 19 international matches before the 23-17 defeat by hosts South Africa in the Four Team Tournament in July 2010.
+No stranger to the arts of try-scoring, he had done just that in successive matches against Italy and Wales to help England U18 to extend their victorious run to 19 international matches before the 23-17 defeat by hosts South Africa in the Four Team Tournament in July 2010.
 He was vice captain to Chris Walker on the tour and appeared in all three games.

-Sydney-born Billy was brought into the England U20 squad on May 9 for the 2012 IRB Junior World Championship in South Africa as a replacement for Matt Kvesic, who had undergone surgery on a shoulder injury.
-Billy went on to play in four matches in the tournament and is part of a distinguished Tongan rugby dynasty, his brother Mako being a former member of the England U20 squad.
+Sydney-born Billy was brought into the England U20 squad for the 2012 IRB Junior World Championship in South Africa as a replacement for Matt Kvesic, who had undergone surgery on a shoulder injury.
+Billy is part of a distinguished Tongan rugby dynasty, his brother Mako, who has nine England caps, is touring Australia with the British & Irish Lions, having also being a member of the national U20 squad.

 Their father Fe’ao, a hooker won 32 caps for his country, figured in the 1995 and 1999 World Cups and played for Pontypool.
-He was head coach at Marlow, a South West One East club, before deciding to return home at the end of the past season.
+He was head coach at Marlow, a South West One East club, before deciding to return home.

 Six of Billy’s uncles and his grandfather represented Tonga.
 The two brothers previously played alongside each other in the England U18 team and their careers have progressed from there.

-Billy, like Mako, qualifies for England through residency and his favourite ground is Twickenham, even though he has not played there.
+Billy, like Mako, qualifies for England through residency and his favourite ground is Twickenham.
 He said: “The atmosphere is crazy.”
-In an impressive finish to the 2011-12 season he took his Aviva Premiership appearances for London Wasps to ten overall, including seven this year.
-His maiden try was on his debut against Leeds Carnegie in April 2011 and he added a second against Saracens last February.
+His maiden try was on his Premiership debut against Leeds Carnegie in April 2011 and he has now made 30 appearances in the competition.